Saturday, December 26, 2015

 Here's video that that gives a bit of the sense of this bonfire's power:

 Stewards cutting brush often say, “Let there be light.”
-There’s joking and interesting discussion throughout the year as the Somme Woods volunteers slay invasives to let in the sun.
+There’s joking and interesting discussion throughout the year as the Somme volunteers slay invasives to let in the sun.
 One day a boy said to his dad, “Oh, I get it.
 You need the ‘photo’ to have the ‘synthesis’.”

 Death by shade is the sad fate of many woods.
 Stewards work to bring biodiversity back.